ykhli/comp310-HW01/README.txt

 _____________________
 0. Run the program by clicking "run" on MainFrame.java
 1. Display different shapes
-The user can display circle, rectangle, oval or the Omlypic rings by clicking the corresponding buttons at the bottom of the frame
+User can display circle, rectangle, oval or the Omlypic rings by clicking the corresponding buttons at the bottom of the frame
 2. Change locations of the shapes
 User can change the shapes' locations by inputting coordinates values in the